Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-03-17-AI-Driven-Enhancements-for-DIHM.md

 </div>

 <br>We trained the CNN model using the dataset obtained, aiming to minimize the error between the predicted angles θ and the ground truth out-of-plane angle.
-The completed model was able to predict the out-of-plane angle θ with a root mean square error of less than 3.62°.
+The completed model could predict the out-of-plane angle θ with a root mean square error of less than 3.62°.
 Using this model, <strong>flow dynamics of red blood cells in a sudden expansion channel were visualized</strong>.
-Ultimately, we developed a technique that allows for the measurement of the position and orientation of flowing RBCs using only a single image.
+Ultimately, we developed a technique for measuring the position and orientation of flowing RBCs using only a single image.

 <figure style="margin: 0; text-align: center;">
   <img src="/Research/figures/RBCflow4.png" alt= "Result">